prashu20/travis-cxx11/README.md

 can be used.
 The example `travis.yml` file installs g++-4.8.

-Note that it is also possible to install a more up-to-date version of clang with that.
+Note that it is also possible to install a more up-to-date version of clang with that on ubuntu machine